Nutrition Therapy

 Hydration is one of the simplest ways to protect your energy — and one of the most overlooked.

-Your document explains that when you’re well‑hydrated: “Your cells respond better to insulin, which supports smoother glucose uptake and steadier energy.”
+When you’re properly hydrated, your cells respond better to insulin, which supports smoother glucose uptake and steadier energy.

 Supportive hydration habits:

-• Add electrolytes (without added sugar) if active or sweating
+• Add electrolytes (without added sugar), especially if you’re regularly active or sweating

-• Drink water before caffeine in the morning
+• Drink a glass of water and eat your breakfast before having caffeine in the morning

-Even mild dehydration increases cortisol, which can raise blood sugar and drain energy.
+Even mild dehydration increases cortisol levels, which elicits a stress response within the body that raises blood sugar and drains your energy.

 What to Avoid to Protect Your Energy